The 2018 Spring Conference will convene at Skamania Lodge on March 9-11th, 2018

 2018 EARLY Registration

-This per-person price includes attendance to the conference, 16 clock hours (now STEM approved) for Washington teachers or 16 PDU's for Oregon teachers and five meals (dinner on Friday through breakfast on Sunday).
+This per-person price includes attendance to the conference, five meals (dinner on Friday through breakfast on Sunday), and 16 clock hours (now STEM approved) for Washington teachers or 16 PDU's for Oregon teachers.
 Spouse registration includes meals only.

-We are an all-volunteer nonprofit comprised of working teachers.
-To simplify conference registration, as of November 2014 all registrations payments are through credit card only.
+PAYMENT INFO -- We are an all-volunteer nonprofit comprised of working teachers.
+To simplify conference registration, all registrations payments are through online credit card only.
 We no longer accept checks or purchase orders.
-If your district is paying your conference fee, please ask your administrator to use their district credit card.
-If you have any registration questions or concerns including cancellation, please contact Mary Barnes at email@example.com
+If your district is paying your conference fee, please ask your administrator to use the district credit card.

-The registration deadline is Friday, February 9th, 2018
+DEADLINE -- The registration deadline is Friday, February 9th, 2018.

-Please remember to reserve accommodations at Skamania Lodge for Friday, March 9th and Saturday March 10th.
-Skamania Lodge has a discounted WSCSS room rate.
-Mention that you're for the WSCSS conference when you call to get the discounted rate!
+LODGING AT SKAMANIA -- Lodging is not included with registration.
+Please remember to reserve accommodations at Skamania Lodge for Friday, March 9th and Saturday, March 10th.
+The lodge has a discounted WSCSS room rate.
+Use the code 1Y154B to get the discounted rate.

 2018 Exhibitor Registration